PavanRangani/docs/docs/prd/philanthropy/grant.md

 ## Filter

-Allows to filter Grant/Contribution by Projects, Categories, Type and Status.
+Allows to filter Grant by Projects, Categories, Type and Status.

 When any of the filter is applied shows `RESET` button.
 On RESET all filters will be reset to its default state.